jthurteau/mr/README.md

 Other options can be passed in the Vagrantfile, or set during the initialization process from configuration files.
 Generally the consideration behind where they should be set hinges on making it clear how the project is built without an overwhelming level of detail up-front.

  - facts
-   - Hash of values constituting parameters to building the sandbox VM, or string name (ommitting the .yaml extension) for the build configuration.
+   - Hash of values constituting parameters to building the sandbox VM, or string name (ommitting the .yaml extension) for the build configuration fact source.
+     - while most other "fact sources" can start with '::' to indicate they should be aquired from a facet of the already loaded build configuration facts, this fact source must resolve to a file (it may not begin with '::').
+It may include '::' after the file name to limit the scope of the build configuration facts within the loaded file.
    - These values will be directly available to both Mr and Puppet ('puppet_fact_source' changes this behavior)
    - If the value is a hash, the default configuration file (\[active_path]/vuppeteer.yaml) is still loaded if it exists
    - additional values from other .yaml files in the active path are also be merged into the facts depending on configuration